Gregarious under Alnus incana (and

 unknown species M. lammiensis

-as growing in Finland under Alnus incana (and more
+from Finland under Alnus incana (and more

 rarely Picea abies).
 It shares many features with